poissonconsulting/klexdatr/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a resubmission of a new release.

+> Please use a single license for all components of the package.
+If you are not permitted to relicense parts of the package so that you get a single license in the end, you may want to provide the functionality within separate packages.

+Done.

 > Possibly mis-spelled words in DESCRIPTION:
   Andrusak (19:40)
   Kootenay (2:8, 14:46, 16:6)
   Thorley (19:28)

-* There words are spelt correctly.
+* These words are spelt correctly.